nrfconnect/sdk-nrf/applications/matter_weather_station/README.rst

 .. note::
     The testing procedure assumes you are using the mobile Matter controller application.
     You can also obtain the measurement values using the PC command-line-based Matter controller and invoking the read commands manually.
-    To see how to send read commands from the PC Matter controller, read the `Working with Python Controller`_ guide in the Matter documentation.
+    To see how to send read commands from the PC Matter controller, read the :doc:`matter:python_chip_controller_building` guide in the Matter documentation.

 After programming the application, perform the following steps to test the Matter weather station application on the Thingy:53 with the mobile Matter controller application: